WALKING INTO HISTORY

 The Adaptive Grand Slam (AGS) is comprised of the highest peak in each continent in addition to the North and South Poles.
 The organisers and adventurers of these expeditions are ex-servicemen, civilian members of the disabled community, professional mountaineers and expedition leaders and our supporters.
 The Grand Slam is considered, amongst seasoned mountain climbers and expedition leaders, as the height of expedition achievement and the AGS team are unique in that they have to rely on alternative ways and means of completing the challenge with their various disabilities.

-To date, AGS team members have reached the North Pole unsupported and have successfully summited Mt Denali, Mt Elbrus, Mt Kilimanjaro and Mt Aconcagua.
-We have been forced to abandon our first summit attempts on Mt Aconcagua and Mt Everest due to severe weather.
-Our team has also summited Grand Paradiso and Mt Manaslu on training exercises.
+To date, AGS team members have reached the North and South Pole unsupported and successfully summited Mt Denali, Mt Elbrus, Mt Kilimanjaro, Mt Aconcagua, Mt Vinson and Mt Everest.
+The team have also summited Grand Paradiso, Mt Pumori and Mt Manaslu on training exercises.

 Many people with life changing injuries face a long process of rehabilitation, finding themselves thrown out of action and into the perplexities of physical and psychological obstacles and difficulties with self-acceptance.
 The AGS was established to select, train and develop disabled teams to tackle extreme expeditions and challenges supported by professional expedition and challenge leaders in order to support the AGS foundation (Registered UK charity number 1173076).